Smokin' O.P.'s

 Smokin' O.P.'s is the fifth studio album by American rock singer-songwriter Bob Seger, released in 1972 (see 1972 in music).
+It marked Seger's return to rock and roll, after the sonic departure of his previous album, Brand New Morning.
 The album was reissued on CD by Capitol Records in 2005.
 It is currently the earliest Bob Seger album available on CD.
 The cover art is a parody of the Lucky Strike cigarette logo.
 Smokin' O.P.'s refers to Smokin' Other People's Songs, a derivation on the slang phrase "Smoking O.P.'s" meaning to smoke other people's cigarettes exclusively (never purchasing your own for consumption).
 Most of the tracks on this release are covers of songs written by other artists.

 The album cover was created by Thomas Leroy Weschler, who was Seger's road manager at the time.
 The cover was inspired by an advertisement for Lucky Strike cigarettes.
-Tom Weschler also went on to co-write Traveling Man: On the Road & Behind the Scenes with Bob Seger.
+Weschler also went on to co-write Traveling Man: On the Road & Behind the Scenes with Bob Seger.
+The first pressings have a poem from Bob Seger, with an insert listing contributing musicians, but subsequent issues have the poem omitted and replaced by the insert information.

 "If I Were a Carpenter" and "Hummin' Bird" were recorded and mixed at RCA Studios, Toronto, Canada.